Being on the road for longer and cheaper is a serious goal for many travellers.

 1. Read the host’s profile carefully

 Hosts put a lot of time and effort into their listings to be sure they get the very best people for their business.
 If you come across a listing you love, slow down and read the whole description carefully.
-Don’t just skim over it to the parts that sound interesting because every bit of information in there is important.
+Don’t just skim over it to the parts that sound interesting.
+Every bit of information in there is important.

 2. Treat is as a job interview